Chiral adiabatic transmission protected by Fermi surface topology: Abstract

 \co{A more complex Fermi surface has additional channels, but one transmission eigenvalue stays quantized and chiral.} To prove that CAT is protected by the topology of the Fermi surface, rather than the number of open channels, we consider a model with a next-nearest neighbor hopping in the $y$-direction, such that it has a peanut-shaped Fermi surface.
 The resulting transport simulations are shown in Fig.~\ref{fig:fig5}.
 The additional critical points of the Fermi surface that appear in two out of three arms of the trijunction create extra particle-like and hole-like channels~\cite{Tam2023a}.
 At the trijunction the additional channels couple in a way that is sensitive to the junction shape and may either reflect or partially transmit.
 Despite that, examining the individual transmission eigenvalues---eigenvalues of $t_{ji}t_{ji}^\dagger$ with $t_{ji}$ the transmission matrix from lead $i$ to $j$---reveals that one of the eigenvalues stays quantized and chiral.
-This follows from the structure of the energy barriers created by the mode hybridization: at least one of the channels is always prevented from any scattering process other than chiral transmission.
+This once again follows from the phase space separation of the scattering modes: at least one of the chiral scattering channels in each arm is separated from other all other modes.